Gay rights supporters score two victories in conservative Arkansas

-LITTLE ROCK, Ark.
-(Reuters) - Gay rights advocates have scored two victories in Arkansas with the approval of local anti-discrimination measures in the state’s most populous county and an Ozark Mountain tourist town despite conservative opposition.
+LITTLE ROCK, Ark., May 13 (Reuters) - Gay rights advocates have scored two victories in Arkansas with the approval of local anti-discrimination measures in the state’s most populous county and an Ozark Mountain tourist town despite conservative opposition.

 Opponents have threatened to challenge the ordinances in court, saying they conflict with state law.